College Planning Franchise Assists Families to Fund the Rising Cost of College — And to Avoid Dipping Into Retirement Savings

 The typical investor has two goals: saving for college and saving for retirement.
 Rising tuition rates are pushing more parents to dip into their retirement plan and postpone retirement to pay for their kids’ education.
 According to a Franklin Templeton survey of college savings trends, 21% of families with children said they would retire later in order to finance a college education.
 Class 101 helps families save money on college so they don’t have to put hard-earned savings at risk.

-“Many families are saddled with overwhelming debt because they sent their child to college without the help of financial aid or scholarship money,” says Class 101 Founder and CEO Tom Pabin.
+“Many families are saddled with overwhelming debt because they sent their child to college without the help of financial aid or scholarship money,” says Class 101 Founder Tom Pabin.
 “Parents and even sometimes grandparents end up putting their retirement goals on hold because they can’t see any other way to pay for college.
 Class 101 was founded to help families find the best college at the best price and our proven methods result in thousands of satisfied customers and happy college graduates.”

 Class 101 is a national college planning franchise that helps high school students prepare for standardized testing, get into better colleges, receive higher amounts of scholarships and financial aid.
 We address a common problem: the college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and often end up at the wrong school.